5033 Belton Hwy, Anderson, SC 29621 • Mailing: P.O. Box 547, Belton, SC 29627 •

 We only install these units on 4-wheel, counterbalance forklifts.
 There is very little side stability when installing this unit on a 3-wheel truck.
 The stability triangle of the unit doesn't allow for residual capacity and is unstable during operation.

-If I have an existing forklift, can you install the turret on it?
+If I have an existing forklift, can you install the turret?

-It is very possible that we can use your truck as long as the truck meet certain criteria.
+Using your truck as long as it meets specific criteria is possible.
 Used truck masts must be refurbished to like new conditions and tightly shimmed.
 If not, the truck will be rejected.

 Do you need the battery for the forklift?

-It is always nice nice so that we can move your truck BUT more importantly, it is required when doing the tilt table test.
+It is always nice so that we can move your truck, BUT more importantly, it is required when doing the tilt table test.

-Push-Back Racking is not recommended for the Turret application and should not be considered as viable a rack option.
+Push-Back Racking is not recommended for the Turret application and should not be considered a viable rack option.

 How do we get the data plate changed on the truck?

-Only the manufacturer can rate the lift truck and supply a new data plate for the truck but we do our part in helping with the process.
-The dealer is ultimately responsible for obtaining approval from the manufacturer and filing the proper paperwork in obtaining a new data plate.
-Typically, once the turret is installed and we have performed the tilt table test, we then supply that data to the engineering group at the respective manufacturer.
+Only the manufacturer can rate the lift truck and supply a new data plate for the truck, but we do our part in helping with the process.
+The dealer is ultimately responsible for obtaining approval from the manufacturer and filing the proper paperwork to receive a new data plate.
+Once the turret is installed and we have performed the tilt table test, we supply that data to the engineering group at the respective manufacturer.
 They will match your request with the test and generally have no problem sending you a new data tag to place on the truck.